Third-Party Data Breaches: What You Need to Know

 Share:

-A third-party data breach occurs when malicious actors compromise a vendor, supplier, contractor, or other organization in order to gain access to sensitive information or systems at the victim’s customers, clients or business partners.
+A third-party data breach occurs when malicious actors compromise a vendor, supplier, contractor, or other organization in order to gain access to sensitive information or systems of the victim’s customers, clients, or business partners.
 Third-party data breaches are becoming increasingly common as technology makes it easier for businesses to connect and as global supply chains grow in complexity.
+In fact, 61% of companies reported a third-party breach in 2023 – up by nearly 50% in the last year and 3x since 2021.
 As a result, organizations are often unable to visualize where their data goes, and proprietary or sensitive data can easily be shared with suppliers and subcontractors that the contracting organization knows little to nothing about.

 Why Third-Party Data Breaches Are Increasing